Stroep

-Quick post; How to crop the bitmap of your stage with AS3:
+Quick post; How to crop a bitmap / displayobject / Movieclip / Sprite or just the stage with Flash/AIR/AS3.

 function crop( _x:Number, _y:Number, _width:Number, _height:Number, displayObject:DisplayObject = null):Bitmap